 They aren’t as engaging as full-blown videos, but we’ve still seen awesome results using short slideshows to explain the services our home improvement contractors provide for their customers.

-With ad types out of the way, it’s time to focus on ad copy.
 Here’s a solid strategy you can stick to, regardless of what ad type you choose to go with.

 It’s called the AIDA model, and it stands for Attention/Awareness, Interest, Desire, and Action.